Amateur Radio Emergency Service

-Realtime Co-Applications Launch in a new Tab for best refresh rates and situational awareness
+Realtime Co-Applications Launch in new Tabs for best refresh rates and situational awareness

 The purpose of this website is to provide the basic information needed by ARES® volunteers in Licking County, Ohio during an emergency activation as well provide outsiders information about this volunteer group.
 This website defines the roles and responsibilities of Federal Communications Commission licensed amateur radio operators volunteering for Emergency Communications service in Licking County, Ohio.
 Note: You may need to enable pop-ups for some of the windows on this website.

 The Licking County Net was developed to relay Licking county mobiles to the Central Ohio Weather Net that operates on 146.760.
 Many locations in Licking county are not able to contact that net and we try to provide a relay service for reports that need to be relayed to NWS via N8WX in Columbus or other means.